Do You Really Want to Be Average?

 The Number One Key To Setting Up a Budget That Works

-If you are going to take the time and effort to create a household budget, why not take the necessary steps to insure that your efforts prove to be worthwhile?
-The first of those necessary steps, is to make a religious habit of recording every financial transaction that occurs in your day-to-day life.
+If you are going to take the time and effort to create a household budget, why not take the necessary steps to ensure that your efforts prove to be worthwhile?
+The first of those necessary steps is to make a religious habit of recording every financial transaction that occurs in your day-to-day life.

 Without that first step, none of the other steps can be taken with any degree of confidence.

 One of the most often recommended budgeting method is the "50/30/20" rule of thumb, which allocates 50% of your income for your basic necessities (needs), 30% for discretionary spending (wants), and 20% for savings and debt payoff.
 Below is a calculator that will quickly calculate the amounts those percentages would mean for your budget.

 Of course, you will need to adjust the 50/30/20 rule of thumb numbers to suit your individual situation and tastes.